Note to reader

-- The definition of consignee is to be understood as follow given the applicable context:
+- The definition of consignee is to be understood as follows given the applicable context:

-- (a) The consignee definition to be used by carriers when transmitting electronic ACI/eManifest data: the name and address of the party to which the cargo/goods are being shipped to as shown on carrier's contract of carriage (For example: bill of lading, air waybill or other shipping document).
+- (a) The consignee definition to be used by carriers when transmitting electronic pre-arrival data: the name and address of the party to which the cargo/goods are being shipped as shown on the carrier's contract of carriage (For example: bill of lading, air waybill or other shipping document)

-- (b) The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a consolidated shipment is the name and address of the party to which the cargo/goods are being “shipped to” as shown on carrier's contract of carriage (For example: bill of lading, air waybill, or other shipping document).
+- (b) The consignee definition used with respect to freight forwarders who are providing the CBSA with detailed information pertaining to a consolidated shipment: the name and address of the party to which the cargo/goods are being shipped to as shown on carrier's contract of carriage (For example: bill of lading, air waybill, or other shipping document)

-- A number of separate shipments grouped together by a consolidator or freight forwarder and shipped to an agent or a freight forwarder as one shipment under one bill of lading and reported to Customs on one cargo control document (CCD).
+- A number of separate shipments grouped together by a consolidator or freight forwarder and shipped to an agent or a freight forwarder as one shipment under one bill of lading and reported to the CBSA on one cargo control document (CCD).
 A single shipment with the involvement of a freight forwarder AKA a “BACK to BACK” is considered a consolidation.

-- Taken from the Customs Act ss.2(1).
-Any vehicle, aircraft or water-borne craft or any other contrivance that is used to move persons or goods.
+- Any vehicle, aircraft or water-borne craft or any other contrivance that is used to move persons or goods.

 - The carrier company operating the conveyance transporting goods to Canada.
 This is true whether the carrier company owns the conveyance outright, leases the conveyance, or whether any type of security interest is registered on the conveyance.